nedbat/dinghy/README.rst

   - The ``url`` setting is a GitHub URL, in a number of forms:

     - An organization project URL will report on the issues and pull requests in the project.
-Your GitHub token will need the "read:org" scope.
+Your GitHub token will need the "read:project" scope.

     - A URL to a repo will report on the issues and pull requests in the repo.